 For repetitive transcranial magnetic stimulation, an electromagnetic coil is placed against the forehead near an area of the brain thought to be involved in regulating mood.
 The electromagnet produces painless magnetic pulses that doctors think stimulate nerve cells in the targeted area of the brain.
 The most common side effects are headaches and discomfort near where the coil was placed.

 For vagus nerve stimulation, a device that looks like a heart pacemaker (vagus nerve stimulator) is implanted under the left collarbone and is connected to the vagus nerve in the neck with a wire that runs under the skin.
-(The pair of vagus nerves run from the brain stem through the neck and down each side of the chest and abdomen to organs, such as the heart and lungs.)
+(The pair of vagus nerves run from the brain stem, located near the base of the skull, through the neck and down each side of the chest and abdomen to organs, such as the heart and lungs.)
 The device is programmed to periodically stimulate the vagus nerve with a painless electrical signal.
 It may be useful for depression when other treatments are ineffective, but it usually takes 3 to 6 months to take effect.
 Side effects of vagus nerve stimulation include hoarseness, cough, and deepening of the voice when the nerve is stimulated.